BD2KGenomics/protect/MANUAL.md

 These flags describe the arguments for conducting MHC Haplotyping.

     phlat:
-        index_tar: /path/to/snpeff_index.tar.gz  -> The Indexes to use for PHLAT.
+        index_tar: /path/to/snpeff_index.tar.gz  -> The indexes to use for PHLAT.
 Protect provides indexes in the S3 bucket `cgl-protect-data`
                                                     under the folder `hg19_references`.